wxWidgets/wxWidgets/samples/internat/readme.txt

 A. This will only work under some versions of Linux, don't worry if the second half of the sentence is not translated.

-Q. I don't speak french, what about translations to <language>?
-A. Please write them - see the next question.
-French is chosen by default because it's the only translation which is currently available.
-To test translations to the other languages please run the sample with 2 command line
-   arguments: the full language name and the name of the directory where the message catalogs for this language are (will be taken as 2 first letters of the language name if only 1 argument is given).

 Q. How to do translations to other language?
-A. First of all, you will need the GNU gettext tools (see the next questions).
+A. First of all, you will need the GNU gettext tools.
    After you've probably installed them, type the following (example is for Unix and you should do exactly the same under Windows).